aws/sagemaker-distribution/template/v2/dirs/etc/sagemaker-ui/project-storage/README.md

 - Contains files visible to all project members
 - Is accessible across all your tools
 - Updates immediately when any member adds or modifies files
+- Is designed for storage and sharing, not active data processing
+- Should not be used for streaming data or frequently written files
+- Incurs costs for file operations, so use thoughtfully for collaboration

 ### Personal local folder
 Your personal local folder: